 New cars, but they can’t build enough of them

-On the same day British Leyland claimed that they could have boosted their car sales by 25 per cent during 1973.
-The only snag was that they couldn’t make enough cars.
+On the same day, British Leyland claimed that it could have boosted its car sales by 25 per cent during 1973.
+The only snag was that the company couldn’t make enough cars.
 Explaining this, Deputy Chairman John Barber said that industrial trouble within the company had lost some sales.
 But sales had been hardest hit by troubles from outside.
 And even with a clean production run, they would not have been able to meet the unprecedented demand for their cars at home and overseas.

 John Barber, probably at the Rover 2200 launch, added: ‘We intend to increase production next year, but we will still be unable to meet demand.
 If it is maintained at the current level.’

 John Carpenter, Sales Director of Rover Triumph, said that he had never known a time when sales were so buoyant.
 ‘The demand is there, but we cannot get the production at the moment,’ he added.